• |

 Disability Policy News

-AUCD's Disability Policy News (DPN) is a bi-weekly newsletter highlighting federal policy issues affecting people with disabilities and their families.
-(DPN) features updates in plain language and action steps that people can take to educate policymakers.
-DPN is published every other Monday while Congress is in session.
+AUCD's Disability Policy News (DPN) is a weekly newsletter highlighting federal policy issues affecting people with disabilities and their families.
+DPN features updates in plain language and action steps that people can take to educate policymakers.
+DPN is published every Friday.

 Plain Language

-In this new session of Congress, which started at the beginning of January, people are talking about how to pass bills that affect how the government spends money.
-They have different ideas of how they want to do this and how they want to spend money.
+Congress is in the middle of a long process of passing bills that that affect how the government spends money, which is called reconciliation.
+The Senate and House of Representatives have different ideas of how they want to do this and how they want to spend money.
 The people who want to pass these bills want to make the government spend less money, so they are working on how to do that.

 Read the full newsletter.